emorynlp/nlp4j/core/README.md

 # Core NLP

-The Core NLP project develops low-level NLP components using advanced machine learning algorithms.
+The Core NLP project develops low-level NLP components using advanced machine learning.

 * [How to train](md/train.md).